-Photography in low light can be challenging, but with the right tools and techniques, it is possible to take impressive pictures even in poor lighting.
+Photography in low light can be challenging, but with the right tools and techniques, it’s possible to capture impressive images even in poor lighting.
 One of the most important pieces of equipment for low light photography is your lens.
-Choosing the right lens can make the difference when it comes to capturing sharp, well-lit photos in dark environments.
+Choosing the right lens can make all the difference when it comes to taking sharp, well-lit photos in dark settings.
 Here’s how to master low light photography with the right lens.

 1. Use a fast lens